Cocaine, reckless driving charges for Red Bull scion

 writer: Online Reporters

-Prosecutors recommend re-investigation into possible charges of cocaine abuse, reckless driving causing death for Red Bull scion Vorayuth "Boss" Yoovidhya.
+A panel of prosecutors on Tuesday recommended re-investigation that may lead to charges of cocaine abuse and reckless driving causing death for Red Bull scion Vorayuth "Boss" Yoovidhya.

 The dramatic turnaround on Mr Vorayut's fatal hit-and-run case in Bangkok in 2012 came in a review of the prosecution by a working group of the Office of the Attorney-General (OAG) and was announced by OAG spokesman Prayut Petcharakhun.
 Earlier a deputy attorney-general and an acting police chief decided not to arraign him on the charge of reckless driving causing death.